Kay Pacha – (Kay Pah-chah) – The Middle World

 The type that fits is the one that explains your automatic behavior – the response that was already happening before you chose it.

-The Belief That Keeps You Mistyped
+What Is the Belief That Keeps You Mistyped?

 You gravitate toward Type 4 because you value depth and authenticity.
 You claim Type 8 because you respect strength.
 You test as Type 1 and resist it because you don’t think of yourself as critical.
 All of these moves are the same move – reading the description as a character reference rather than as a map of what drives you regardless of whether you like it.